LED lighting controls reduce energy use and extend the useful life of LED fixtures

 Programmable occupancy sensors

 Some occupancy sensors are preset at the factory.
 While there may be options, once set the program remains the same.
-Programmable occupancy sensors are programmable onsite.
+Programmable occupancy sensors are a key component of advanced lighting systems.
 Many can be programmed via a handheld device.
 The handheld is then aimed at a single fixture or a row of fixtures within range and the program for those fixtures is updated.

 • Pros